cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.0.7 =
+We have added WooCommerce Multilingual support, especially the currency switcher.
+WooCommerce Multilangual is an addition onto the popular WPML-plugin
+We have improved our WPML support (version 4.1 and higher)

+= 4.0.6 =
+Added a Google Shopping tutorial to the plugin

+= 4.0.5 =
+Switched On/Off title's of toggle's
+Cleaned-up HTML of the Google Analytics configuration page so no variable mismatch will show after submitting this page.

 = 4.0.4 =
 Cleaned-up HTML of the rules and filter pages and made some changes to the jQuery checks for that functionality.
 Hoping it will take away the variable mismatch detection.